enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/quickstart.rst

 To exit the engine, simply do Ctrl+C or close your console.

 *To go further*: engines under Windows should be installed as services.
 This is easily done and explained in the :doc:`full install documentation<admin/install>`.
-Moreover, this test install is using a very limited database - the full doc also explains how to use fully fledged databases.
+Moreover, this test install is using a very limited (and limiting) database - the full doc also explains how to use fully fledged databases.